 Keeping a pet without permission

->

-> If you keep a pet in breach of your tenancy agreement, a neighbourhood officer will request that you re-house the pet within 10 working days.
-If after 10 days no action has been taken to re-house your pet, we will take further action against you.
+If you keep a pet in breach of your tenancy agreement, a neighbourhood officer will request that you re-house the pet within 10 working days.
+Following this period if no action has been taken to re-house your pet, we will take further action against you.

->

-> If you have permission to keep your pet but it is causing a nuisance, you will be warned to control its behaviour.
+If you have permission to keep your pet but it is causing a nuisance, you will be warned to control its behaviour.
 In cases of persistent nuisance you will be asked to re-house your pet.
 Nuisance complaints will be responded to within 10 working days.

->

-> To make sure your pet is happy and healthy you must make sure your pet:
+To make sure your pet is happy and healthy you must make sure it:

->

-> - Is kept with, or away from other animals, depending on its needs
+- Is kept with, or away from other animals, depending on its needs

 - Is allowed to express itself or behave normally